 Find out why more and more armchair travelers are hooked on these live videos of Alaska brown bears in the wild!

-I heartily recommend you check out the "BearCam," at Explore.org, but I can't help but pass on some links to webcams at other national parks that I've come to love.
-More than any reading material, the images available from these national parks make me want to fill my backpack and hit the trails.
+We heartily recommend that you check out the "BearCam," at Explore.org, but we also want to pass on some links to webcams at othernational parks that we've come to love.
+More than any reading material, the images available from these national parks may make you want to fill a backpack and hit the trails.
 Here's a starter kit for anyone interested in diving into as many parks in the shortest possible amount of time.

-Glacier National Park provides views of Apgar Lookout, an overview from Apgar Mountain of the North Fork area of the park; Apgar Village, with its visitor center, shops, and restaurants; and my family's favorite, Lake McDonald, which allows you to stand at the pebbled short and look out at the park's highest peaks, which are sometimes reflected in the lake and sometimes shrouded in clouds.
+Glacier National Park provides views of Apgar Lookout, an overview from Apgar Mountain of the North Fork area of the park; Apgar Village, with its visitor center, shops, and restaurants; and Lake McDonald, allowing you to stand at the pebbled shore and look out at the park's highest peaks, which are sometimes reflected in the lake and sometimes shrouded in clouds. (nps.gov/glac)

-Great Smoky Mountains provides images of iconic spots in this popular park, including a view from Purchase Knob to the northeast; and Look Rock, at the western edge of the park.
+Great Smoky Mountains National Park provides images of iconic spots in this popular park, including a view from Purchase Knob to the northeast; and Look Rock, at the western edge of the park. (nps.gov/grsm)